Since the emergence of COVID-19, Imperial’s Faculty of Medicine has been centre-stage in the national and global response to the pandemic.

 Our MRC Centre for Global Infectious Disease Analysis and Abdul Latif Jameel Institute for Disease and Emergency Analytics continue to play pivotal roles in our understanding of the epidemiology of the virus.
 Alongside many others in our School of Public Health, they are working to model the impact of potential scenarios for healthcare systems and populations around the world.

 Professor Robin Shattock and his team has been developing a vaccine against COVID-19 with the aim of protecting healthy people from being infected.
-This work, which will be moving into human trials this summer, has been supported by over £40million in government funding, to fast-track the development and testing of the vaccine.
+This work, which is undergoing clinical testing, has been supported by over £40million in government funding, to fast-track the development and testing of the vaccine.

 - Imperial to begin first human trials of new COVID-19 vaccine